opensafely/documentation/docs/index.md

 See our [installation](install-intro.md) pages for complete installation instructions.

-We recommend following one of our OpenSAFELY walkthroughs (see the [notebook here](https://github.com/opensafely/os-demo-research#opensafely-demo-materials)) to guide you through the platform workflow on your own computer with dummy data, rather than using the documentation pages alone.
+We recommend following one of our OpenSAFELY walkthroughs (see [this notebook](https://github.com/opensafely/os-demo-research#opensafely-demo-materials)) to guide you through the platform workflow on your own computer with dummy data, rather than using the documentation pages alone.